NetoECommerce/Skeletal/testing.md

 Places this object in an object 'nStoreLocatorData['param']'.

 ### $.geoGoToLocation(country, address)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.

+End result is to use the $.geoSetLocation function.

 ### $.geoSearchStores(country, zip, address)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.

 ### $.geoCleartMarkers()

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.
+Pulls 'markers' with the $.getStoreLocatorCache function and places it in the variable `markers`.

 ### $.geoSetLocation(res, opts)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.
+Pulls 'map' with the $.getStoreLocatorCache function and places it in the variable `map`.

 ### $.geoStartSearch()

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.
+Pulls 'map' with the $.getStoreLocatorCache function and places it in the variable `map`.

 ### $.geoCreateMarker(mkopts, data, ctr)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.
+Pulls 'map' with the $.getStoreLocatorCache function and places it in the variable `map`.
+Pulls 'info' with the $.getStoreLocatorCache function and places it in the variable `info`.
+Pulls 'markers' with the $.getStoreLocatorCache function and places it in the variable `markers`.

 ### $.geoCustAddMarker(lat, lng, name)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.
+Pulls 'map' with the $.getStoreLocatorCache function and places it in the variable `map`.
+Pulls 'markers' with the $.getStoreLocatorCache function and places it in the variable `markers`.

 ### $.geoHighLightMarker(id)

+Pulls 'param' with the $.getStoreLocatorCache function and places it in the variable `param`.

 ### $.geoSelectLocation(ind)

+Pulls 'markers' with the $.getStoreLocatorCache function and places it in the variable `markers`.

 ### $.getStoreLocatorCache(id)

 Returns the param of object `nStoreLocatorData[id]` if found, else returns and empty object.